hyryel/com.unity.multiplayer.docs/docs/components/networkanimator.md

 **Owner authoritative model benefits:**

-* The owner is provided instant visual feedback of `Animator` state changes, which does offer a smoother experience for the local player.
+* The owner is provided instant visual feedback of `Animator` state changes, which does offer a smoother experience for the local Player.

 **Owner authoritative model drawbacks:**